-In order to safely transport the radioactive waste arising from the hot test of ACP(Advanced Spent Fuel Conditioning Process) a shipping package is required.
-Therefore KAERI is developing a shipping package to transport the radioactive waste arising in the ACPF during a hot test.
+In order to safely transport the radioactive waste arising from the hot test of an ACP(Advanced Spent Fuel Conditioning Process) a shipping package is required.
+Therefore, KAERI is developing a shipping package to transport the radioactive waste arising from the ACPF during a hot test.

-Regulatory requirements for a Type B package are specified in the Korea MOST Act 2008-69, IAEA Safety Standard Series No. TS-R-1, and US 10 CFR Part[1~3].
+The regulatory requirements for a Type B package are specified in the Korea MOST Act 2009-37, IAEA Safety Standard Series No. TS-R-1, and US 10 CFR Part[1~3].
 These regulatory guidelines classify the hot cell cask as a Type B package, and state that the Type B package for transporting radioactive materials should be able to withstand a test sequence consisting of a 9 m drop onto an unyielding surface, a 1 m drop onto a puncture bar, and a 30 minute fully engulfing fire.
-Greiner et al. performed a research on the thermal protection provided by shock absorbers by using CAFE computer code[4].
+Greiner et al. investigated the thermal protection provided by shock absorbers by using the CAFE computer code[4].